Helping quiet children

 Where can I get help?

 We also have a free speech and language advice line, which is a confidential phone call with an experienced speech and language therapist.
-During the 30-minute call, you will be given the opportunity to talk through your concerns and questions regarding your child’s development.
+During the 30-minute call, you will be given the opportunity to talk through your concerns and questions regarding a child’s development.
 You can book your phone call here.

 What can I do to help?